 This is a highly flawed decision for a number of reasons, in particular:

-- While the applicant indeed lived in the United States for a number of years and has clear links to the country, the Court never fully considered the impacts of the irregular nature of her stay and the risks that it implied.
-Furthermore, the Court did not consider how the applicant could return to a country where she did not legally reside.
+- While the applicant indeed lived in the United States for a number of years and has clear links to the country, the Court failed to analyse the impacts of the irregular nature of her stay and the risks that it implied.
+Furthermore, the Court did not assess how the applicant could return to a country where she did not legally reside;

-- While referring to the prohibition of refoulement applicable to the United States, the Court seemed to disregard that the same prohibition applies to Portugal and failed to assess the likelihood and potential impact of a return to Honduras that it assumes that may be a possibility, in order to regularise the applicant’s stay in the United States.
+- While referring to the prohibition of refoulement applicable to the United States, the Court seemed to disregard that the same prohibition applies to Portugal and failed to assess the likelihood and potential impact of a return to Honduras (while accepting that it may occur), in order to regularise the applicant’s stay in the United States;

 - The Court seems to assume that a change in the Presidency automatically entails a change in a specific policy area without fully substantiating such an assumption.